Skip to main content

 If your state allows bond top-ups, you can use the bond feature within the RentBetter platform to add additional bonds and send them to your tenant for payment.

-Can I charge a Pet bond?
+Can I charge a Pet Bond?

 Most states in Australia do not allow you to collect an extra bond for pets.